5 SEO Trends Every Business Owner Must Use - Google Search Engine Results have changed dramatically. Is your business taking advantage? Fall 2018

 They also use "...near me" about a third of the time which means you must amp up your locality content marketing using Schema Structured Data there as well.

 Additionally, devices without a screen read the results, including the 160 characters underneath the link in the SERP.
 Structured Data allows you to have control of what shows there (as well as what is read).

 Lastly, a word about "Personalization" Google estimates that about 50% of the searches are personalized for the searcher.
 When you use Chrome and head to Google for a search, Google knows your search history, likes, clicks, interests and more.
-To get the "pure" results, you should always clear your cookies, google your business keywords in incognito mode, through a VPN. (this is what we do to accurately track keyword position for our clients).
+To get the "pure" results, you should always google your business keywords in incognito mode in a separate browser such as Brave, through a VPN. (this is what we do to accurately track keyword position for our clients).

 But don’t panic: The good news is personalization doesn’t have to work against you.
 When someone searches for your target keyword for the first time, you’ve got to do your very best to appear among the top results in the unbiased "pure" SERP.
 If the searcher clicks on your listing, you’re becoming their preferred entity, and their subsequent searches will most likely include your site as a top result.